aiforged/docs/docs/services/speech/microsoft-speech-to-text.md

 | Password                | Optional | No        | Authentication/password handling; can be set per document via Custom Code.      |
 | RemoveComments          | Optional | No        | Remove human comments/annotations in document metadata (not typical for audio). |

-{% hint style="info" %}
+!!! info
     Tip: If unsure, keep defaults unless you have a specific processing or integration requirement.
 Setting the correct Language improves transcription accuracy.
-{% endhint %}

 ***